niebert/JavascriptClassCreator/README.md

       ___PAGE_TITLE___

 will be replaced by the title of the HTML page.
-In general markers that are replaced by content from a hash (Object), are stored in the project JSON file ___vJSON_JS___ with the ID in uppercase characters (e.g. PAGE_TITLE) and the definition of page title.
+In general markers that are replaced by content from a hash (Object), are stored in the project JSON file ___vJSCC_DB___ with the ID in uppercase characters (e.g. PAGE_TITLE) and the definition of page title.

       ___"PAGE_TITLE": "My Title of the Page",___